 The County meets these MS4 requirements by having development proposals and plans submitted to the CP&P Department.
 If the site meets the definition of an applicable construction activity, the CP&P Department will require that a County stormwater quality permit be obtained and that a SWMP be developed in accordance with SDCM, Section 1300.
-The record is then referred to the Stormwater Quality staff for review and comment.
+A condition is added to the development review that a SWQP is required and the applicant then applies directly through the building permit (ezbp@bouldercounty.org).
+The Stormwater Quality staff is notified of the submittal through Accela, the County's tracking software, and start their review and comment process.